HeardLibrary/digital-scholarship/lod/wikibase/sdoc/index.md

 In some cases, SDoC statements will be added automatically after a media item is created.
 If an image contains EXIF metadata, they may be used to automatically generate statements about camera model, date created, etc. When a license template is used, the copyright and licensing statements will also be generated automatically.

+## Commons identifiers

+Commons uses a dizzying array of identifiers for its media files.
+There are four:

+1. The most basic one is the media filename, unencoded and with file extension.

+2. The Commons web page URL is formed from the media filename by prepending a subpath and "File:", replacing spaces in the filename with _, and URL-encoding the file name string.
+The reverse conversion may be lossy because it assumes that underscores should be turned into spaces and the filename might actually contain underscores.

+3. The Wikidata IRI identifier for the image is formed from the media filename by URL-encoding it and prepending a subpath and "Special:FilePath/".
+The reverse conversion is lossless since it simply reverse URL-encodes the local name part of the IRI.

+4. Each media page is also identified by an M ID, which is the Commons equivalent of a Q ID.
+Since structured data on Commons is based on a Wikibase instance, the M ID is used when writing structured data to the API.

+The appendix at the bottom of this page contains some Python code that can be used to convert among these forms and to look up the M ID using the Commons API if the media filename is known.

 # Writing data programatically using VanderBot

 Unlike in Wikidata, users do not create media file items directly in the SDoC wikibase.
 Instead, the items are created and M IDs are assigned when the media files are uploaded.
 Thus it is important to be able to find out the M IDs for media items if you want to use the Commons API to upload SDoC statements or edit captions (i.e. labels).
 There are [several methods for finding M IDs](https://commons.wikimedia.org/wiki/Commons:SPARQL_query_service#Find_M_IDs).
 The M IDs are also recorded if you make uploads using the [CommonsTool](https://github.com/HeardLibrary/linked-data/blob/master/commonsbot/README.md) Python script (described in [this blog post](https://baskauf.blogspot.com/2022/09/commonstool-script-for-uploading-art.html)).